ShawxingKwok/ITWorks/content/post/sponsor/_index.md

 title: Sponsor
 ---

-Other mainstream payment methods would be supported in the near future.
+# Good taste.
+May God bless you!

 <img src="alipay.PNG" width="300" style="margin-right:50px"/>
 <img src="wechatpay.PNG" width="300"/>

+Other mainstream payment methods would be supported in the near future.